datacoves/docs/docs/how-tos/airflow/sync-database.md

 These decorator can receive:

+- `db_type`: the destination warehouse type, "snowflake" or "redshift"
-- `connection_id`: the name of your Airflow Service Connection in Datacoves that will be used by the operator.
+- `connection_id`: the name of the Airflow Service Connection in Datacoves that will be used by the operator.
 - `tables`: a list of tables to override the default ones. _Warning:_ An empty list `[]` will perform a full-database sync.
 - `additional_tables`: a list of additional tables you would want to add to the default set.
 - `destination_schema`: the destination schema where the Airflow tables will end-up.
 By default, the schema will be named as follows: airflow-{datacoves environment slug} for example `airflow-qwe123`